CodeandCalm/Welcome/README.md

 ✨ Soo What's here? ✨

 Not much yet, honestly .
-I'm just starting out and figuring things out as I go .
-You might find some basic code snippets (Mostly C) , and soon a rough draft of a brain-controlled game (if I can wrap my head around it!) ️⭐
+I'm just starting out and figuring things out as I go ⭐

 ✨ What can you do? ✨